Bird (Exo song): Re-release

-"Bird" was re-released as an octet on April 15, 2023, with the song now featuring the vocals of all eight members, including Xiumin and D.O. who were absent from the original version.
+"Bird" was re-released as an octet on April 15, 2023, with the song now featuring the vocals of eight members, including Xiumin and D.O. who were absent from the original version.
 Exo performed the new version at EXO Channel: The Best fan meeting event in Japan.

+Live performances

+Following the fan meeting event where the group performed the song with eighth members, "Bird" has also been featured on Suho's SU:HOME concert tour in 2024 for its Japan stop.
+Chanyeol followed suit a year later for the "Chanyeol Japan Tour 2025 -The Days-" fan meeting concert tour.